P.C.B. Assembly New Project

 B. The idea to improve the power factor

-The basic idea of this Bill Of Materials (BOM) of a PCB gets fitted onto aboard.
-PCB assembly project for power factor correction of a motor or circuits we have to connect a capacitor in parallel with the device with low power factor.
+The basic idea of this Bill Of Materials (B.O.M.) of a P.C.B. gets fitted aboard.
+P.C.B. assembly project for power factor correction of a motor or circuits, we have to connect a capacitor in parallel with the device with a low power factor.

 C. Working of Capacitors

 By representing active power & reactive power at the sides of the right angle, we can determine the apparent authority from the right triangle rule: